sbeyer/steiner-tree-results/README.md

 # Steiner tree results

-Here we collect results on popular Steiner tree instances.
+This repository contains results on popular Steiner tree instances in a simple machine- and human-readable CSV format.

 The headers of our CSV files are: